morepaolo/roundcube-pop3fetcher/README.md

 Now, login into RoundCube, go to the settings panel and add the POP3 accounts as you prefer

-If you have any problem, please don't esitate contacting me at morepaolo@gmail.com
+If you have any problem, please don't esitate contacting me at morepaolo@gmail.com.
+In order for me to organize emails, please write [roundcube-pop3fetcher] in the subject of the messages.

+Thank you!!